LENSHOOD/lenshood.github.io/source/_posts/xv6-rust-4.md

 }
 ```

-The code comments have already make it quite clear.
-Just like the previous image shows, each cpu has its own scheduler, and the [`scheduler()`](https://github.com/LENSHOOD/xv6-rust/blob/569774eeff135ebc877bd25a4b283d75ad62d35c/kernel/src/proc.rs#L641) function running in a loop, which only do one thing: pick up a `RUNNABLE` process (ready to run but not run yet) and then put it on current cpu.
+The code comments have already made it quite clear.
+Just like the previous image shows, each cpu has its own scheduler, and the [`scheduler()`](https://github.com/LENSHOOD/xv6-rust/blob/569774eeff135ebc877bd25a4b283d75ad62d35c/kernel/src/proc.rs#L641) function running in a loop, which only does one thing: pick up a `RUNNABLE` process (ready to run but not run yet) and then put it on current cpu.
 Of cause due to potential concurrency modification in the [`scheduler()`](https://github.com/LENSHOOD/xv6-rust/blob/569774eeff135ebc877bd25a4b283d75ad62d35c/kernel/src/proc.rs#L641), a lock should be held whenever access the `PROCS` array.

 But how exactly is the process put on the cpu?
 That relies on a key assembly function [`swtch`](https://github.com/LENSHOOD/xv6-rust/blob/569774eeff135ebc877bd25a4b283d75ad62d35c/kernel/src/asm/switch.S#L9):